prisma/prisma/docs/transactions.md

 - Sending multiple operations in bulk.
 - Enabling longer-running transactions where operations can depend on each other.

-The first use use case of sending multiple operations in bulk could be implemented with an API similar to this:
+The first use case of sending multiple operations in bulk could be implemented with an API similar to this:

 ```ts
 const write1 = photon.users.create()